splunk/public-o11y-docs/gdi/opentelemetry/components/attributes-processor.rst

 ----------------------

 The following sample configurations show how to perform different actions on attributes.

+.. note:: For a complete list of examples, see the configuration snippets in :new-page:`https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/attributesprocessor/testdata/config.yaml`.

 Remove or obfuscate sensitive information from logs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^